-Delaware Valley University recognizes the importance of integrating hands-on practical experience with classroom instruction.
-The Experience360 Program (E360) provides active, hands-on applied experiences tied to specific academic objectives and outcomes as a requirement for graduation.
+The Experience360 Program (E360) facilitates active, hands-on, applied experiences tied to specific academic objectives and outcomes as a requirement for graduation.
 It provides students with the opportunity to participate in real-world activities as a basis for learning and to develop specific career goals and aspirations.
-In the E360, students will:
+Within E360, students will:

 Each academic department has their own outlined requirements by major.
-Be sure you are aware of the program requirements of your specific major, available on your program evaluation or each department’s website.
+Be sure you are aware of the program requirements of your specific major, available on your program evaluation or departmental websites.

 Academic Career Exploration Experience (CEE)

 Determining post-graduation career plans by working or shadowing in a job related to your major.